mcampbell508/mcampbell508.github.io/resume/resume.md

 Open Source

 - [Ansible role for installing PhpStorm](https://github.com/mcampbell508/ansible-phpstorm), which I developed to help automate the installation of new versions.
+- [Personal blog and resume](https://github.com/mcampbell508/mcampbell508.github.io) are written in markdown and easily converted to multiple formats (HTML, Pdf, Doc)

 Programming Languages / Skills
 :   **PHP:** Very confident with this language and the new features available in PHP 7.

-:   **Markdown:** Very comfortable writing with markdown.
-A key example of this is that my resume is written in markdown and then converted to HTML, PDF and other formats.

 :   **Ansible:** A lot of experience with this tool in terms of provisioning and using it for deployments.

 :   Basic knowledge of **VueJS**, **React JS**

+- Laravel, CodeIgniter OOP, PHP 7, TDD, MySQL, DNS, Virtual Host, Apache, Ansible, Deployer PHP, Markdown, Ubuntu, CentOS, VirtualBox, Vagrant, Wikis, Bash, Git, Git Hooks

 ----